sourceincite/sourceincite.github.io/_posts/2021-10-18-chasing-a-dream-pwning-the-biggest-cms-in-china.md

     }
 ```

-This is not any old sink though.
+This is *not*, just any old sink though.
 This one doesn't use quotes, so we don't need to break out of a quoted string, which is required since our input will flow through the `_RunMagicQuotes` function.
 Usage of `GetTableFields` in a dangerous way can be found in the `dede/sys_data_done.php` script at line *\[10\]*:

 ```php
 if ($dopost == 'bak') {